njamesgeorge1223/Pewlett-Hackard-Homicide-Investigation-with-SQL-Queries/README.TECHNICAL.md

 ----

 The administrative and development tool, pgAdmin4, uses the CSV files in the Resources folder for populating the database tables.
-Also, with pgAdmin4, the two SQL scripts create the database tables and run the queries.
+Also, with pgAdmin4, the three SQL scripts create the database tables and run the queries.

 DepartmentIDPerEmployee.csv